greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_OPERATOR.html.md

 :   A hash-joinable operator must have a commutator \(itself, if the two operand data types are the same, or a related equality operator if they are different\) that appears in the same operator family.
 Otherwise, planner errors can occur when the operator is used.
 For better optimization, a hash operator family that supports multiple data types should provide equality operators for every combination of the data types.

-    **Note:** The function underlying a hash-joinable operator must be marked immutable or stable; an operator marked as volatile will not be used.
+    > **Note** The function underlying a hash-joinable operator must be marked immutable or stable; an operator marked as volatile will not be used.
 If a hash-joinable operator has an underlying function that is marked strict, the function must also be complete, returning true or false, and not null, for any two non-null inputs.

 MERGES
 :   The `MERGES` clause, if present, tells the system that it is permissible to use the merge-join method for a join based on this operator. `MERGES` only makes sense for a binary operator that returns `boolean`, and in practice the operator must represent equality for some data type or pair of data types.